||Swift Ridge Trail (historic Shooter

 Shoreline Orem trailhead and tries to make sense of the riding options at

-Looking west as the West Ridge trail passes between
+Looking west as the Swift Ridge trail passes between

 tall stands of gambel oak.
 Photos, GPS tracks, and ride recommendations